 Whether it's the middle of summer or the coolest part of winter—and even when its too cold to hit the water in some parts of the country—any time is an ideal time to practice and improve your boat handling skills.
 Knowledge is power, after all.

-Follow these six boat handling tips to ensure a tip of the hat comes with those friendly waves when you launch this spring.
+Follow these six boat handling tips to ensure a tip of the hat comes with those friendly waves whenever you find yourself on the water.

 1. Enroll in Boating Safety & Training Courses